 We Londoners are pretty simple creatures, really.
-Give us a nice, cold pint and something gorgeous to gawp at, and we’re happy.
+Give us a nice, cold pint and a gorgeous view to gawp at, and we’re happy.
 Well as happy as a grumpy Londoner can be, you know?
 And a spot that ticks those boxes in spades is The Roebuck.
-This wonderful watering hole has been perched proudly at the top of Richmond Hill since 1717, and offers – quite possibly – the best view in the entire city.
+This wonderful watering hole has been perched proudly at the top of Richmond Hill since 1717.
+And it offers – quite possibly – the best view in the entire city.

 The Roebuck itself dates back to Georgian times, but a pub has occupied the very same site since Shakespeare’s days.
-The pub has been ‘perfected over generations’ but has always boasted an unparalleled 25-mile view across Petersham Meadows and the River Thames.
+The pub has been ‘perfected over generations’, but has always boasted an unparalleled 25-mile vista across Petersham Meadows and the River Thames.
 On a clear day, you can even see as far as Windsor Castle.
+Pretty impressive, hey?

-You may recognise the view even if you’ve never set foot inside The Roebuck, as it’s a rather well-documented vista, and has been painted by world-famous artists including Jasper Francis Crospey, Sir Joshua Reynolds, and – of course – Turner.
+You may recognise the view even if you’ve never set foot inside The Roebuck, as it’s a rather well-documented scene.
+It has been painted by world-famous artists including Jasper Francis Crospey, Sir Joshua Reynolds, and – of course – Turner.

-Inside the Roebuck, you’ll find plenty of cosy corners, perfect for whiling away the hours.
+Inside the Roebuck, you’ll find plenty of cosy nooks and crannies, perfect for whiling away the hours.
 There’s a log fire, a private function room, a fantastic beer offering, and a decent menu full of pub grub classics.
 To truly soak up the sensational view, however, we’d recommend getting your pint to-go, taking it across the street, plonking yourself down on one of the public benches, and enjoying it from there.
-On particularly sunny days (remember those?), you might have to queue for a while.
+On particularly sunny days, you might have to queue for a while.
 But, we promise you, it’ll be worth the wait.

 📍 You’ll find The Roebuck at 130 Richmond Hill, TW10 6RN.